Updated 2025

 - Hiding spots for your aquarium inhabitants

 To understand the importance of rock in a saltwater aquarium, watch this video.
-There are many types of rock, but this rock is cheap, looks great, and is perfect for a cheap saltwater aquarium budget build.
+There are many types of rock, but this rock is cheap, looks great, and is perfect for this under $500 build.

 Algae Scraper